dgrier001/hello-world/README.md

 ## Hello-world!

-I am here to learn about coding annd other things so that I can start to develop programs that will work with LoRa and LoRaWAN.
+I am here to learn about coding and other things so that I can start to develop programs that will work with LoRa and LoRaWAN.

 ## Repositories